1897–98 Colombian presidential election

-Presidential elections were held in Colombia on 1 February 1898.
+Presidential elections were held in Colombia in two stages in 1897 and 1898.
+On 5 December 1897 members of the electoral colleges were elected.
+They met on 1 February 1898 to elect the president.
 The result was a victory for Manuel Antonio Sanclemente of the National Party.

 Electoral system

 The 1886 constitution changed the presidential electoral system from one where a candidate had to win a majority of states to be elected (or be elected by Congress if no candidate won a majority of states), to a two-stage system.
-Voters meeting literacy and property requirements (which were not required for local and regional elections) elected members of an electoral college, who in turn elected the President.
+Voters meeting literacy and property requirements (which were not required for local and regional elections) elected members of an electoral college, who in turn elected the president.